-Recording at home is always fun.
+Recording at home has always been fun.
+Even before we were forced to do it due to the COVID-19 outbreak that has us all on lockdown.
 It’s possible to do so much with modern recording equipment.
 There are, however, a few things you should be aware of before digging in.
-Many a mixing session has been made difficult because of mistakes made during the recording.
-Here are some tips for your DIY recording in the good ol’ home studio.
+Here are some recording tips for home studios.

 Great mixes come from great recording.
 Make sure everything is set up and prepared before you start a recording session:

 - Bring a notepad or iPad